-In the afternoon, after an exciting introduction to Thailand, return to the hotel for an evening at your leisure.
+In the afternoon, after an exciting introduction to Thailand, return to the hotel and then enjoy an evening at your leisure.

 Have breakfast at the hotel then depart to the picturesque Kanchanaburi.
 Visit the Thailand-Burma Railway Museum, followed by stops at the war cemetery and infamous bridge over the River Kwai.
 Continue driving to camp for check in and a delicious lunch.

 In the afternoon, visit Hellfire Pass Memorial where the opportunity to hike along the trail of the former Thailand-Burma railway embankment is available.
 The short trek is approximately 2.5 kilometres and will take around one hour to walk; be sure not to forget strong walking shoes or sneakers!
 After the hike, transfer back to the camp by van and relax before taking a bicycle ride to a nearby village where you meet locals keeping alive the traditional craft of weaving bamboo baskets.
 Finally, return to camp for dinner and an overnight stay.